eu-federation-gateway-service/efgs-federation-gateway/README.md

 You need to provide your own National Backend certificates.
 Details can be found in the certificate governance document.

-The EFGS TrustAncor and Outboud Callback certificates can be created by executing the `create_trustanchor` and `create_callback_client_certificate` script from `tools` directory.
+The EFGS TrustAncor and Outbound Callback certificates can be created by executing the `create_trustanchor` and `create_callback_client_certificate` script from `tools` directory.
 These scripts will generate certifcates and pack them into a Java Key Store.

 For testing purpose it is advised to not change the default parameters and answer all question of the script the the default value (just press enter)
 As a result you will have two files: `efgs-ta.jks` and `efgs-cb-client.jks`.
 We need these keystores later.